johanpiquet/jopi-rewrite/_doc/reactjs/using_tailwind.md

 Tailwind is a tool that generates a CSS stylesheet after analyzing your source code.
 It provides a great lot of CSS helpers classes, a very big number, while exporting only those that you really use.
-Doing this allow you having a lot of CSS tool classes while keeping your final CSS small.
+Doing this allows you to have a lot of CSS tool classes while keeping your final CSS small.

 > Website of Tailwind: https://tailwindcss.com/